kurigohan/ems_site/README.md

 Before Running:
-In ems_site/settings.py , the update the following setting if needed.
+In ems_site/settings.py , update the following setting if needed.

     DATABASES = {
         'default': {